 Dressed for the Stew Pot

-After I finished butchering 6 old hens, I brought them in the house and washed them thoroughly.
-I try to remove as many feathers as I can when I pluck, but it is difficult to get the pin feathers and the dark colored feather shafts embedded in the skin.
+After I finished butchering 6 old hens, I brought them into the house and washed them thoroughly.
+I try to remove as many feathers as I can when I pluck, but it is difficult to get the pin feathers and the dark-colored feather shafts embedded in the skin.
 As you can see from some of the photos, the dark hens have dark feather shafts.
 Let’s just say that Black Australorps and Rhode Island Reds don’t dress up pretty.
-White or light colored birds are better for butchering and keeping the skin on for roasting or frying.
+White or light-colored birds are better for butchering and keeping the skin on for roasting or frying.

 I froze four of the hens to stew later on.
 I really didn’t know if I would have enough time to stew and pick the carcasses of all 6 hens right away, and I didn’t want to waste them.
 Normally I would use the vacuum sealer to keep the birds from getting freezer burned, but the bags are a bit pricey and I am planning to take care of them as soon as I can.
 So they went into freezer bags for quick and easy storage.

 Off to freezer camp they went, where they joined the broilers I butchered in November, the turkeys I butchered in October (see my post How to Butcher a Turkey), and some locally raised pork.
 We also have another freezer full of locally raised beef.
 We should have plenty of meat for meals this year!

 The last two hens went into the pot with enough water to (mostly) cover them, plus some bay leaves and sliced onion.
 I left them on the burner to slowly stew for the whole afternoon and into the evening.
 The pot was left to cool for a bit then Tom put it in the fridge to chill overnight.